GIVE NOW ON BEHALF OF YOUR FAVORITE GUY

-SAFE'S 2013 BATTLE OF THE BEARD A BIG SUCCESS
+SAFE'S 2013 BATTLE OF THE BEARDS A BIG SUCCESS

 2013 Face the Facts participants Dean Ledbetter, Armando Limon, Pat Colglazier, Nolan Belk, Tommy Livingston and Zach Adams at the campaign finale March 28th at Talia Espresso in North Wilkesboro.